Orna’s Approach & Strategy

 Alex.lobo@precisionaq.com

-WATERTOWN, Mass., May 5, 2025 – Orna Therapeutics, a biotechnology company dedicated to engineering immune cells in vivo to treat autoimmune and oncology diseases, today announced an upcoming presentation at the 28th American Society of Gene & Cell Therapy (ASGCT) Annual Meeting being held May 13-17, 2025, in New Orleans, Louisiana.
-The presentation will highlight data supporting Orna’s in vivo CAR therapy approach in autoimmune diseases.
+WATERTOWN, Mass., Nov.
+3, 2025 – Orna Therapeutics, a biotechnology company dedicated to engineering immune cells in vivo to treat autoimmune and oncology diseases, today announced upcoming presentations at the 67th American Society of Hematology (ASH) Annual Meeting being held December 6-9, 2025, in Orlando, Florida.
+The oral and poster presentations will highlight data supporting Orna’s leading in vivo CAR programs to target and treat a broad range of B-cell driven autoimmune diseases and its anti-BCMA platform to selectively deplete plasma cells.

-By leveraging its leading oRNA technology and potentially best-in-class LNP delivery, Orna’s in vivo CD19 panCAR platform holds the potential to benefit patients across multiple B cell driven autoimmune diseases.
-New data to be presented at ASGCT will highlight the ability of Orna’s CD19 panCAR platform to generate deep and sustained B cell depletion in non-human primates across multiple doses.
+By leveraging its leading oRNA technology and best-in-class LNP delivery, Orna’s in vivo oRNA panCAR therapies hold the potential to benefit patients across multiple B cell driven autoimmune diseases.
+New data to be presented at ASH will highlight the ability of Orna’s oRNA panCAR platform to generate deep and sustained B cell depletion in non-human primates across multiple doses in multiple therapeutic areas.

 About Orna Therapeutics